Skip to content Skip to footer navigation

 Temu tactics 'unfair' on shoppers

+Known as 'scarcity cues', these practices are common website 'dark patterns' – deceptive tactics designed to make you spend more than you intend.
 We're advocating for changes to the law to crack down on these practices.

 Temu defends its sales tactics

-Temu rejects suggestions its tactics are unfair.
 The company says it keeps a "leaner inventory" of products than other platforms so it can adapt to changes in customer demand.
-As a result, its low-stock alerts are not "marketing ploys", it says, but "real-time reflections" of promotional offers and the status of its inventory.
+As a result, its low-stock alerts are not "marketing ploys", it claims, but "real-time reflections" of promotional offers and the status of its inventory.

 Is Temu ethical?